ch4zm/blaseball-game-finder/Readme.md

 ## Software architecture

-This software consists of three parts:
+This software consists of two parts:

 * The command line flag and config file parser (uses `configargparse` library) - see `cli/command.py`
 * The BaseFormat object that provides a formatting layer to print out the JSON data in either